goreleaser/goreleaser/www/docs/customization/archive.md

   dst: docs

 # Recursively adds all `go` files to a `source` folder in the archive.
-# in this case, cmd/myapp/main.go will be added as source/cmd/myapp/main.go
+# in this case, `cmd/myapp/main.go` will be added as `source/cmd/myapp/main.go`
 - src: '**/*.go'
   dst: source

-# Recursively adds all `go` files to a `source` folder in the archive, stripping their parent folder
+# Recursively adds all `go` files to a `source` folder in the archive, stripping their parent folder.
-# in this case, cmd/myapp/main.go will be added as source/main.go
+# In this case, `cmd/myapp/main.go` will be added as `source/main.go`:
 - src: '**/*.go'
   dst: source
   strip_parent: true